Clay with The Kings Championship 24-25

 2018 Year End Video

-January 7, 2019 2018 Year End Video https://youtu.be/7Z2BazYKNLw Please take a look at a brief video update on 2018…thanks so much for being a part of this with us!
+January 7, 2019 2018 Year End Video 2018 Wrap-up https://youtu.be/7Z2BazYKNLw Please take a look at a brief video update on 2018…thanks so much for being a part of this with us!
 Comments Leave a Reply Cancel reply Logged in as Ani Kirkes.
 Edit your profile.
 Log out?
-Required fields are marked * Message* More Posts Charis & Meili’s Baptism!
-July 28, 2016 1 The Dragon Warrior April 23, 2015 6 Obedience in a Buddhist Temple June 6, 2018 6 Support Our Mission Every gift helps us reach more people and share the love of Christ in meaningful ways.
+Required fields are marked * Message* More Posts Stories Mark’s Story… May 12, 2015 0 Uncategorized Imitate Me April 26, 2016 0 Clay’s posts Vlog 2018 Year End Video January 7, 2019 0 Support Our Mission Every gift helps us reach more people and share the love of Christ in meaningful ways.
 Donate

 The three Royal Thai Navy SEAL divers and medics who stayed in the cave with the boys and coach since they were located on July 2.
 Officials said they emerged from the cave "healthy" shortly after the last rescues were made, July 10, 2018.
 Royal Thai Navy SEALs